jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 3. Click on the "Create" button (it will become enabled after name is entered)

+.. note:: You can generate report by mailboxes and bulk edit goups assigned to maiboxes on this page.
+To do so select mailboxes with checkboxes.
+After selection buttons will appear in table header, which allow to generate report or edit groups.

 **How to generate a report by mailbox**

 1. Select all necessary records